niamhbelton/Siamese_Network_Bad_Data/README.md

 ## 3. Implementation of the Siamese Network for Identifying Bad Data
 The code to implement the Siames network is available in the 'Siamese' folder.
 ### Training
-This scripts assumes the 'metadata.csv' is in your current working directory.
+The 'train.py', 'dataloader.py' and 'model.py' scripts are used to train the model.
+These scripts assume the 'metadata.csv' is in your current working directory.
 The training script takes the following arguments;
 ```
 parser.add_argument('-m', '--model_name', type=str, required=True)
 parser.add_argument('--epochs', type=int, required=True)